cwmoore/vidmins/docs/ProjectPlan.md

 - [ ] Weekly journal entry
 - [ ] Set up authentication locally
 - [ ] Set up authentication on AWS
+- [ ] Set up hashed passwords with salt
 - [ ] Review and incorporate any feedback from Checkpoint 2.

 ### Week 8

 - [ ] Weekly journal entry
 - [ ] Prepare for Checkpoint 3: Deployed to AWS, at least one JSP that displays data from the database is implemented.
+- [ ] Begin web services/YouTube Data API requests

 ### Week 9
 - [ ] Weekly journal entry
 - [ ] Review and incorporate feedback from Checkpoint 3.
 - [ ] Carefully review code for standards and best practices - use a code quality tool?

-### Week 8
-- [ ] Weekly journal entry
-- [ ] Code review

-### Week 9
-- [ ] Weekly journal entry
+- [ ] Complete YouTube Data API integration

 ### Week 10
 - [ ] Weekly journal entry